dorkbox/SystemTray/README.md

  - **Linux/Unix and java.awt.Desktop.getDesktop()** Please use the `dorkbox.util.Desktop` class as a replacement, which will intelligently call the correct OS API to open a folder/directory, email, or browser. (*Many thanks to QZ Tray for this*).

+ - **Windows 8.1** HIDPI displays require applications to be DPI aware and enabled.
+Java8 is not DPI aware (so the icons + fonts must be scaled appropriately), and Java 11+ is DPI aware, but must be explicitly enabled via a windows API.

  - **WSL** Windows Subsystem for Linux requires some [extra work](https://github.com/dorkbox/SystemTray/issues/88) to get a tray icon showing correctly, either by starting java under windows (instead of WSL), or by adding an X-Server.

 AutoDetect Compatibility List
 ------------------

 OS | Supported
 --- | --- |
 Arch Linux + Gnome3 | ✓ |